homebridge-simplisafe3/homebridge-simplisafe3/README.md

 All devices also support low battery warnings.

 ### Camera Support
 To enable camera support, simply switch `"cameras": true` in your `config.json` (or set via Config UI X admin).
-Currently only the SimpliCam and Doorbell camera are supported.
+Currently only the SimpliCam and Video Doorbell Pro are supported.

 #### Camera Options
 This plugin includes [ffmpeg-for-homebridge](https://github.com/homebridge/ffmpeg-for-homebridge) to automatically include a compatible build of ffmpeg and thus the plugin works "out of the box" without requiring a custom ffmpeg build.